-Summary 2019 — Colorado
+Summary 2021 — Colorado

 Major Program Impacts or Outcomes

-Scharpe is a Minnesota native and grew up on a small beef cow-calf farm.
+Scharpe is a Minnesota native and grow up on a small beef cow-calf farm.
 She moved to Colorado in 2009 and has worked in communications and public relations for two different national beef cattle breed associations, the American Gelbvieh Association and the North American Limousin Foundation.
 She has been involved with the American National CattleWomen, Inc., and was a member of their executive committee.
 In 2005, Scharpe joined the United State Peace Corps as a sustainable agriculture/animal production volunteer, living and working in Ecuador for two years.
 She holds a Bachelor of Science degree in animal and range science from North Dakota State University, and a Master of Science degree in journalism and mass communications from Iowa State University.